PCRuniversum/PCRedux/joss/paper.md

 ## Datasets and Data Labeling

-The function `tReem()`
+Scientific work always delivers and depends on data.
+In particular, open data are the cornerstones of science.
+Given the lack of datasets with classified amplification curves, `PCRedux` addresses the aggregation, management and distribution of classified qPCR datasets.

-was developed for the manual classification of unlabeled amplification curves (multicategory labeling).
-The first column must contain the qPCR cycles and all subsequent columns must contain the amplification curves.
+The function `tReem()` facilitates the manual blinded random classification of unlabeled amplification curves (multicategory labeling).
 Measures of similarity between amplification curve shapes are the Pearson correlation coefficient or the Hausdorff distance [@fda.usc].